 2. Includes the uncertainty of the 6011 range extender and the 6010D or 6242D bridge and RSS with the standard deviation of the measurement (2 sigma)

 The system can be powered from a 100V, 120V, 220V or 240V single phase supply.
 Mounted on wheels the 6010/150, 6010/200 or 6010/300 can be moved about easily when required.

-Connection of the shunt is made at the side of the rack where two copper plates extend through the side panel.
-This effectively removes any heat loss due to poor connections using wires or cables to connect the shunt.
-In the high current shunt measurement system, the output current of the 6012M, 6013M and 6014M range extenders (with ratio of 1000:1) feeds directly into the 6011/150A range extender as automatic ranging is performed inside the 6011/150.
+The shunt is connected at the side of the rack where two copper plates extend through the side panel.
+This effectively removes any heat loss due to poor connections from using wires or cables to connect the shunt.
+In the high current shunt measurement system, the output current of the 6012M, 6013M, and 6014M range extenders (with ratio of 1000:1) feeds directly into the 6011/150A Range Extender as automatic ranging is performed inside the 6011/150.